jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 Well - it's not the `async` keyword as we learned.
 Go figure.

-Any method that returns an "awaitable" - `Task` or `Task<T>` can be awaited using the `await` keyword.
+Any method that returns an "awaitable" - `Task` or `Task<T>` can be awaited using the `await` keyword (there are actually other awaitables types - but that's beyond this article).
 An "awaitable" method doesn't have to be an asynchronous method.
 But ignore that - this is meant to be for "the rest of us."

 For the purpose of this article, we'll assume that "asynchronous method" is a method that returns `Task` or `Task<T>`.